jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 ## Rework the series with a `#define`

-Compile last commit to make sure everything works.

-Make sure to change cover letter.
+- Go over cover letter again

-Compile each commit to ensure every commit compiles.
+- Compile each commit to ensure every commit compiles.

 ## Submitting, final checks

-- Reword cover letter with new `#define`-based strategy
 - Ensure all commits have change logs.
 - Update coccinelle script in the change log of the commit that uses it.
 - Make sure each commit compiles!